When looking at an item’s consumption, you want to verify that your data is accurate.

-- Added all of your invoices received during the period (check open purchase orders or add a manual invoice)
+- Added all of your invoices received during the period (check for any open purchase orders or add a manual invoice)

 - Verified the delivery matches the paper invoice.
 Make sure that you haven’t missed any items, and added the correct amounts.
 For example, if you received a case of wine, make sure you added it as 1 case, and not 1 unit.

 Over time, your venue might have some duplicate items.
 There are a few reasons this can happen:

 - An item’s barcode may have been typed in manually and was missing a digit, so when it is scanned, it doesn’t find a match in your venue's items and searches the online database

 - Often with beer bottles, the barcode on the bottle and the case may be different, or the bottles don’t have barcodes.

 - Adding items to an invoice by using the search function instead of scanning the item’s barcode

 Regardless of how the duplicate item appeared in your account, this can throw off your inventory and invoice values and falsely indicate a variance.

 If you have duplicate items, you can fix most issues by merging them.